ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 The frontend does only require small mandatory changes in its configuration.
 Before they can be made, the configuration file has to be mounted though.
-This can be achieved by issuing `kdb mount-rest-frontend-config`.
+This can be achieved by issuing `kdb mount-website-frontend-config`.
 The configuration should then be available at `system/sw/elektra/restfrontend/#0/current`.
 To get a list of possible configuration parameters, use `kdb ls system/sw/elektra/restfrontend/#0/current`.